Sensirion/myAmbienceManual/docs/README.md

 - Adjust the measurement system from measuring in degrees Celcius or degrees Fahrenheit or Kelvin
 - Select which computed signals will be displayed if the measured signals are available.
 To learn more about the computed signals for the SHT4x SmartGadget visit the link [here](https://sensirion.com/resource/application_note/sht/glance).
+- Select whether you want timezone offsets added to the timestamps in the exported data.
 - Opt in/out in our analytics
 - Connect to a Nubo device